SeaEvo: Advancing Algorithm Discovery with Strategy Space Evolution: Algorithm

 \section{Algorithm}

 Algorithm~\ref{alg:seaevo} presents the complete \model procedure.
 The outer loop iterates for $T$ generations.
-At each step, SER assembles a strategy-diverse, behaviorally complementary context (line~\ref{alg:ser}); SLN optionally injects landscape guidance (line~\ref{alg:sln}); and SA generates a new program together with its strategy description (line~\ref{alg:sa}).
-After evaluation, the extended archive is updated (line~\ref{alg:archive}).
-Strategy clusters $\{S_c\}_{c=1}^C$ are refreshed every $\Delta$ generations inside \textsc{SER} to keep the semantic structure current.
+At each step, SLN refreshes landscape guidance when scheduled (line~\ref{alg:sln}); SER assembles a strategy-diverse, behaviorally complementary context (line~\ref{alg:ser}); and SA generates a new program together with its strategy description (line~\ref{alg:sa}).
+After evaluation, the strategy-augmented archive is updated using the base framework's archive update rule (line~\ref{alg:archive}).
+Here, $\mathbf{b}_i$ denotes optional instance-level outcomes when available; in scalar-only tasks it can be omitted or treated as empty.